 Because of this failure and other neurological signs, I was diagnosed with Ataxia.
 The cause was unclear, and Dr. Tavee thought I should see a neurologist specializing in movement disorders.
 She also thought that there was either a unifying cause (possibly CNS Sjogren's) or that I happened to have two things going on in my brain at the same time (given the synchronous timing, I felt this was very unlikely).
 Dr. Tavee thought I should start iVIG infusion therapy 'right away' while I met with Dr. Natowicz at the Cleveland Clinic to look for the possibility of a genetic cause for my Ataxia.
 Dr. Natowicz is a genetic, metabolic, and neurological expert -- a perfect expert for me.
 After intensive studying, he could not find a genetic trigger.

-Lesions on my cerebellum have been noted since my first brain MRI.
+Lesions on my cerebellum have been noted since my first brain MR in 2011.
 In 2016, I would learn that I also had atrophy of my cerebellum after my good friend (with no medical training) noted the atrophy on my MRI scans.
 Doctors would confirm this atrophy like 'oh sure'.
 This was a helpful clue that I would have appreciated sooner.

 I have suffered classic Ataxia symptoms including speech, vision, and swallowing difficulties and a severe lack of balance.
 One by one, I've had to give up on things difficult with poor balance - running, snow skiing, hiking, tennis, bicycling, walking unaided, etc. I must now use a rollator (fancy walker) to walk more than a few feet.

-At first, Ataxia seemed to be just another clue, but after a few years, it had clearly become my biggest problem.
-It is a 'rare' condition with 150,000 people impacted in the U.S. There are many dozens of underlying causes - both genetic (both dominant, usually with family history, and recessive), acquired (stroke, surgery, gluten, nutritional deficiency, drug-induced, MS/auto-immune, etc.), and idiopathic (cause unclear).
+At first, Ataxia seemed to be just another clue, but after a few years, it had clearly become my biggest problem. and idiopathic (cause unclear).
 I've had one doctor ready to declare that my Ataxia has an inflammatory cause, probably auto-immune.
 I've accepted that this is probably as close as I'll get to a diagnosis.